Britain should hand RBS, Lloyds Bank shares to public - think tank

 Prime Minister David Cameron last month said he was "open to all ideas" for returning the banks to private ownership, an apparent shift in government thinking.

-The Finance Ministry and UK Financial Investments (UKFI), which manages the government's shareholdings, have been expected to favour selling the shares in blocks to financial institutions, such as pension funds.
+The Treasury and UK Financial Investments (UKFI), which manages the government's shareholdings, have been expected to favour selling the shares in blocks to financial institutions, such as pension funds.

 Think tank Policy Exchange said the government should sell a minority of the shares to institutions and hand the rest to the public via a mass distribution that could give individuals shares worth up to 1,650 pounds.